Wednesday September 28, 2016

-If you do need to travel with your stash, discretion is key -- both avoiding attention to yourself and to your beautiful bud.
+If you do need to travel with your stash, even locally, discretion is key -- both avoiding attention to yourself and to your beautiful bud.

 In most states, smelling marijuana in your car can give an officer probable cause to ask if they can search your vehicle.
 Having said this, you actually don’t have to provide consent.
 The 4th amendment protects your right to deny or refuse a search without a warrant and may help with legal repercussions.
 With a warrant, they can search your car without consent, but this most likely won’t be the case.

 To prevent a run in with the law, simply don’t smoke in your car!
-If you do find yourself in a car with marijuana, use smell proof containers to prevent the pungent aroma from filling up your car.
-STASHLOGIX makes lockable, odor-absorbing travel bags in varying sizes to help keep peace of mind when traveling.
+If you do find yourself in a car with marijuana, use smell-proof containers to prevent the pungent aroma from filling up your car.

 Although "out of sight, out of mind" is a good rule of thumb to follow, be smart and hide your container in the trunk or anywhere out of reach of the driver as many states enforce an "open container" law.
 Despite leaving a dispensary with a dank supply, opening your goods in your car is considered an open container and you will be subject to fines if caught.